-Grating an aged Asiago cheese over warm popcorn adds a bit of nutty flavor and as it melts it gets into all the nooks and crannies of the popped corn to add a delicious savory flavor.
+Grating aged Asiago cheese over warm popcorn adds a bit of nutty flavor, and as it melts it gets into all the nooks and crannies of the popped corn to add a delicious savory flavor.

 What is Asiago Cheese

-- This Italian cheese is from northeastern Italy is made from cow’s milk and has a creamy nutty flavor
+- This Italian cheese is from northeastern Italy and is made from cow's milk, and has a creamy, nutty flavor.

 - Fresh Asiago is a semi-soft cheese with a mild flavor.

-If you have some unexpected guest this is a perfect snack to make, everyone can dig into some warm popcorn.
+If you have some unexpected guests this is a perfect snack to make, everyone can dig into some warm popcorn.
 Having company for the big game, this popcorn is the solution for that too.
 Needing a snack just for yourself, you can make a small batch of popcorn and enjoy a bowl just for you.

 I happen to have several varieties of popcorn, and today I am using a Black Jewell popcorn.
 This is one of my favorites for flavor, and it pops into small kernels with thin hulls, and truthfully, I love the color.